 How to Invest in Plaid Stock in 2024

-If you're under the age of 65, you've likely encountered Plaid's software.
+If you do any of your banking online, you've likely encountered Plaid's software.

-According to the company's website, 1 in 3 U.S. adults have connected a financial account to an app with Plaid, which provides a number of products for banking and investment management customers.
+According to the company's website, 1 in 3 U.S. adults have connected a financial account to an app via Plaid's technology.

 Plaid's most popular tool is Plaid Link, which allows companies to seamlessly connect with their users' financial accounts.
-Link is powering apps like Venmo, SoFi, Rocket Money, Betterment, Chime, Acorns, and 8,000 others.
+Link is powering apps like Venmo, SoFi, Rocket Money, Betterment, Chime, Acorns, along with 8,000 others.

 In other words, Plaid is integral to the onboarding process of the vast majority of emerging fintech companies.